aerograf/printliminator/README.md

 [![Latest Pre-Release](https://img.shields.io/github/tag/XoopsModules25x/lexikon.svg?style=flat)](https://github.com/XoopsModules25x/lexikon/tags/)
 [![Latest Version](https://img.shields.io/github/release/XoopsModules25x/lexikon.svg?style=flat)](https://github.com/XoopsModules25x/lexikon/releases/)

 Printliminator module for [XOOPS CMS](http://xoops.org) is a module to allows the user to select the printable area.
-Block with QRCode (Site - Block name - URL of the page).
+The module has collected some scripts, modules, etc. Which were combined into one module, for ease of use.

 Please visit us on http://xoops.org